 - Lime juice

 - Monterey jack cheese

-Full recipe details are in the recipe card below, but here are the basics to make black bean quesadillas –
+Full details are in the recipe card below, but here are the basics to make black bean quesadillas:

-- Rinse and drain beans (well) and place them in a bowl.
-Give ’em the tiniest mash so that most beans are whole, while some others are mashed.
+- Rinse and drain the black beans and place them in a bowl.
+Give them the tiniest mash so that most beans are whole, while some others are mashed.

-- To beans, add remaining filling ingredients (aside from cheese).
+- To beans, add the remaining filling ingredients (aside from cheese).

 - Mix to combine all that goodness!

 - Pile on half of the shredded cheese onto one half of each tortilla, top with the black bean mixture, then sprinkle over more cheese.

 - Fold over each tortilla so it’s a half-moon shape, pressing down gently.

-- Pan fry and fry quesadillas in batches (I like to cook two at a time).
-The goal is to get the outside crispy, golden and delicious, while the inside to be warm and the cheese melted (and, bonus, if any cheese happens to sneak out, no worries.
-Those bits get all crispy and delish!
+- Pan fry the quesadillas in batches in a greased pan (I like to cook two at a time).
+The goal is to get the outside crispy, golden brown and delicious, and the inside heated through and the cheese melted (and, bonus, if any cheese happens to sneak out, no worries.
+Those bits get all crispy and delicious)!
 All that’s left to do is cut these delicious black bean quesadillas in half, serve and enjoy.

-Tip: Don’t put those quesadillas in the pan and leave ’em!
+Tip: Don’t put those quesadillas in the pan and leave them!
 They can burn fast!
 They take minutes on each side so just stick with it.

 What Type of Cheese Should I Use?

-Monterey jack was used, but other yummy melting cheeses are cheddar, pizza mozzarella, gouda, fontina or provolone (or use a combo of your faves).
+Monterey Jack was used, but other yummy melting cheeses are cheddar, pizza mozzarella, Gouda, fontina or provolone (or use a combo of your favourites).

 Can I Make These Vegan?